What Do The EPC Regulation Changes Mean For Landlords?

 To improve an EPC rating a landlord can expect to spend money on a variety of things including insulation for the property, heating, lighting and windows.
 Another important thing to note is that the government is phasing out old school boilers in favour of more energy-efficient options and rentals need to upgrade to these new solutions, not only because they will increase your EPC rating and lower the energy bills of the household, but also because as these older boilers are phased out parts and repairs are going to become increasingly expensive.

-Under the new suggested EPC regulations if you wanted to advertise a rental from 2025 onwards to new tenants, you will need to ensure that you are compliant with a C rating, or better.
+Under the Labour governments plans, if you want to advertise a rental from 2030 onwards you will need to ensure that you are compliant with a C rating, or better.
 You will not be able to advertise your property if you do not have a rating.

 Five Ways Landlords Can Improve Their EPC Rating